Number Playdough Mats

 For children to use the counting strategy to find out “how many/” they need to be explicitly taught The 5 Counting Principles.

 - Stable Order: Understanding the verbal sequence of counting; being able to say the number names in sequential order

-- One-to-One Correspondence: Understanding that when saying the names of the numbers in sequence, each object receives one count and one only one count
+- One-to-One Correspondence: Understanding that when saying the names of the numbers in sequence, each object receives one count and only one count

 - Cardinality: Understanding that the last number spoken in a counting sequence names the quantity for that set

-- Abstraction: Understanding that it doesn’t not matter what you count, how we count stays the same.
+- Abstraction: Understanding that it doesn’t matter what you count, how we count stays the same.
 For example, any set of objects can be counted as a set, regardless of whether they are the same colour, shape, size, etc. This can also include non-physical things such as sounds, imaginary objects, etc.

 - Order Irrelevance: Knowledge that the order that items are counted in is irrelevant—left-to-right, right-to-left, in a random fashion—as long as every object in the set is given one count and only one count.
 (Gelman and Galistel, 1978)

 Being able to recognise and identify numbers in a range of formats:

 All you need to do is provide some playdough, counters , math manipulatives and print and laminate the math mats.